 It’s been a while since I’ve shopped for riding sunglasses.
 When I last found a pair that worked for me, I bought a spare set, and they’ve been my go-to for the last few seasons.
 These days they’re a bit run down and they fog up constantly, to the point I stopped wearing them.
-According to my eye doctor, this is a very bad call, so it was time for some fresh eye protection.
+According to my eye doctor, this is very bad, so it was time for fresh eye protection.

 However, after running photochromic lenses for the last few seasons, having to stop and change out lenses for various light conditions isn’t going to cut it.